 Transport and Roads: Amber rated.
-The Highways Assessment prepared by Orari Transport Planning demonstrates that Hare Road is capable of supporting a small frontage development.
+The Highways Assessment prepared by Orari Transport Planning demonstrates that Hare Road is capable of supporting a small frontage development, with no highways safety concerns.
 The commitment to providing a footpath with the development will enhance accessibility to the wider settlement.
 Additionally, the inclusion of private drives on site will negate the risk of on-street parking.
+Meanwhile, the opening of the Norwich Northern Distributor Road has resulted in a significant decrease in traffic on Hare Road, as there is no longer direct access to Rackheath and beyond as the through road at Reeves Corner has been closed.

-From this, it is apparent that the local road network is capable of supporting a frontage development on Hare Road, so the site should receive a Green rating for Transport and Roads.
+From this, it is apparent that the local road network is capable of supporting a frontage development on Hare Road, so the site should accordingly receive a Green rating for Transport and Roads.

 Compatibility with Neighbouring Uses: Green rated.
-The site is within a residential area, so an appropriate and proportionate residential development would complement the existing residential uses within the area.
+The site is adjacent a residential area, so an appropriate and proportionate residential development would complement the existing residential uses within the area.
 The intention to follow the building line of the adjacent consented development will maintain the amenity of existing dwellings and those new dwellings fronting Church Road, once constructed.